OUTAGE MGMT

 • Current crew GPS location, travel time to site (traffic-aware routing), and estimated repair duration

-• Real-time weather conditions , wind speed restrictions for aerial work platform operation, lightning hold policies
+• Real-time weather conditions , wind speed restrictions for bucket truck work (>35 mph grounding), lightning hold policies

-• Material availability on the assigned vehicle versus depot distance if additional materials are needed
+• Material availability on the assigned truck versus warehouse distance if additional materials are needed

 Understand the Cause.
 Prevent the Next One.

-Every outage has a root cause , and most DSOs suffer from the same causes year after year.
-CEER benchmarking data shows that weather causes 25-35% of outages, equipment failure causes 20-30%, and vegetation causes 15-25%.
+Every outage has a root cause , and most utilities suffer from the same causes year after year.
+APPA benchmarking data shows that vegetation causes 25-35% of outages, equipment failure causes 20-30%, and weather causes 15-25%.
 But the averages mask the real story: your worst-performing feeder may have 10x the vegetation-related outages of your best feeder.
-Argus categorises, tracks, and analyses causes by circuit, by season, and by geography , so you invest your vegetation management, infrastructure replacement, and animal protection budgets where they deliver the greatest SAIDI reduction per euro spent.
+Argus categorises, tracks, and analyses causes by circuit, by season, and by geography , so you invest your vegetation management, infrastructure replacement, and animal guard budgets where they deliver the greatest SAIDI reduction per dollar spent.

 Weather